Julia-Wagner/PyChef/README.md

 ## **Features**

 ### **Welcome Screen**
 On the welcome screen, ASCII Art with a book and the name of the application is displayed.
 Underneath the welcome message, the user can decide whether they want to log in or create a new account.
+The input is validated to be either **1** or **2**.

 ![Welcome Screen](docs/screenshots/welcome_screen.png)